 We are actively developing multiple technologies that we believe to be complimentary to artificial vision and could potentially provide significant enhancements to the Argus II or Orion user experience.
 In most cases, we collaborate with 3rd party firms to advance and integrate these innovative technologies with our artificial vision systems.
-Examples of technologies that are currently researching include: eye tracking, object recognition and localization, thermal imaging and depth-based decluttering.
-We expect to advance several of these technologies to the point having prototype eyewear suitable for clinical testing in 2019.
+Examples of technologies that we are currently researching include: eye tracking, object recognition and localization, thermal imaging and depth-based decluttering.
+We expect to advance several of these technologies to the point of having prototype eyewear suitable for clinical testing in 2019.

-As of March 31, 2019, after more than 20 years of research and development, more than \$250 million of investment and over \$34 million of grants awarded in support of our technology development, we employ over 120 people in the development (research, engineering and clinical), manufacture, and commercialization of the Argus II System and future products such as Orion.
-In May 2019, we announced a restructuring plan that provides for separation of 21 employees over approximately the next six months.
+As of June 30, 2019, after more than 20 years of research and development, more than \$250 million of investment and over \$35 million of grants awarded in support of our technology development, we employ over 115 people in the development (research, engineering and clinical), manufacture, and commercialization of the Argus II System and future products such as Orion.